 - The STCW assessment program is in place and is under contiguous review and revision.
-However, a robust electronic tracking system is needed to track ALL of the paper work involved with the STCW program including the changes made downstream when assessments are moved. - A dedicated shore-based Life Boat davit system is needed.
+However, a robust electronic tracking system is needed to track ALL of the paper work involved with the STCW program including the changes made downstream when assessments are moved. - Among other things a dedicated shore-based Life Boat Davit system is needed (see example from MPT Fort Lauderdale.
+Florida).